 Reverse osmosis treatment removes all the vibrational frequency or energy that is naturally present in purified water and that our body thrives on.
 This is why water treated by this process is often referred to as “dead” water.

 Reverse osmosis treatment used alone is not an effective treatment with untreated water sources that may contain bacteria and viruses.

-RO systems waste a lot of water: for every liter of filtered water produced, RO systems can generate anywhere between 4 and 10 liters of wastewater that simply goes down the drain.
+RO water purification systems waste a lot of purified water: for every liter of filtered water produced, RO systems can generate anywhere between 4 and 10 liters of wastewater that simply goes down the drain.

 Bottled water is expensive and has a huge environmental impact. , not only due to the plastic waste generated by the bottles themselves but also due to the extraction and consumption of the petroleum products used to produce the plastic bottles and to transport the bottled water to the point of sale.
 Furthermore, it takes 3 liters of water to produce a 1-liter bottle of water.
 The other 2 liters go down the drain! (see Environmental Concerns)